perfah/Rustland-old/README.md

 Current state
 -------------

- - On-demand like creation of window layouting
+ - On-demand like creation of window layouts
  - Very basic automatic window tiling
  - Workspaces
  - Tag system for referencing items in the layout